 Whitchurch Library Gardens occupies the triangular plot of land at the junction of Merthyr Road and Velindre Road.
-This land was acquired by the Parish Council in 1899, following which the Council approached the Carnegie Trust for a grant to build a public library on part of the site.
+This land was acquired by the Parish Council in 1899 and converted to a recreation ground, following which the Council approached the Carnegie Trust for a grant to build a public library on part of the site.
 The application was successful and the library building was completed in late 1904.
 It was designed by Messrs.
 R. & S. Williams and built at a cost of £2,000 by Mr. W.T.
 Morgan.

-The remainder of the site was developed as a public garden.
+The remainder of the site continued as a public garden.
 Mr. H.R.
 John was appointed to the combined post of Librarian and Park-keeper at a wage of eighteen shillings per week plus living accommodation.

 Sources of Information